OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 This tool creates an ERD representation of the GraphQL scheme, allowing you to get a better look into the moving parts of the system you're testing.
 Extracting information from the drawing allows you to see you can query the dogs table for example.
 It also shows which properties a "dog" has:

-* id
+* ID
 * name
-* veterinary (id)
+* veterinary (ID)

 There is one downside to using this method, GraphQL Voyager does not display everything that can be done with GraphQL, for example, in the drawing above the mutations available are not listed, so the best way would be to use both Voyager and one of the methods listed below.

 #### Using the GraphiQL

-Graphiql is a web-based IDE for GraphQL.
+GraphiQL is a web-based IDE for GraphQL.
 It is part of the GraphQL project, and it is mainly used for debugging or development purposes.
 The best practice is to not allow users to access it on production deployments, however, if you are testing a staging environment you might have access to it and it can save you some time playing around with introspection queries (although you can, of course, use introspection in the GraphiQL interface).

 The GraphiQL has a docs section, which uses the data from the scheme in order to created a documentation of the GraphQL instance that is being used.